 - healthcare : we used to fix patients after they were sick.
 Now, we know what they will likely become sick with, based on genomic and other scientific advances, and act accordingly

 - manufacturing: we used to design a version of a product and build it the same way a million times.
 Now, we design a product a million different ways and produce it differently each time using 3D printing and mass customization

 - retail and food: we used to drive to stores to get the products that we need.
 Now, the products generally come to us, if they aren’t already grown in our in-home vertical farm.

-- construction: we used to send people and materials to a site in order for a building to be assemble.d Now, we generally assemble the building offsite with robotic technology and 3D printing technologies, and send it to the site for quick, fast assembly.
+- construction: we used to send people and materials to a site in order for a building to be assembled.d Now, we generally assemble the building offsite with robotic technology and 3D printing technologies and send it to the site for quick, fast assembly.

 - hi-tech.
-We used to have things called computers, which were physically separate devices that we carried around or plopped on our desk.
-Now, intelligence is embedded everywhere; in our clothing, eyeglasses, car, home and factory.
+We used to have things called computers, which were physically separate devices that we carried around or plopped on our desks.
+Now, intelligence is embedded everywhere; in our clothing, eyeglasses, car, home and factories.
 It’s just there.

 - food: we used to eat the same food that everyone else ate.
 Now, we eat food that is grown specifically for our particular DNA, and matched to our particular metabolic profile

 - jobs: we used to train for a career that would take us through most of our life.
 Now, we live our life to take us through multiple careers by constantly reinventing ourselves

 - material science: we used to have 19 million known chemical substances, but now we have some 5 billion.
 We witnessed the birth of countless new industries and opportunities through the rapid acceleration of pure science